jameslefevre/visualiser-4D-microscopy-analysis/visualiser_manual.md

 Holds information on adjacent/touching objects, across all classes.
 Each row should contain 3 integer values, separated by commas; no header row is expected or allowed.
-Each row is interpreted as id1,id2,adjacency, where id1 and id2 correspond to id values in objectStats.txt, and adjacency is some quantification of the adjacency.
+Each row is interpreted as id1,id2,adjacency, where id1 and id2 correspond to id values in objectStats.txt, and adjacency is some quantification of the adjacency (e.g. contact area).
 The order of id1 and id2 does not matter, and each pair of adjacent objects should appear exactly once.

 **objectMeshes.obj**